rgalvan77/ap/curriculum/2/notes/index.md

   ```
   * We see an error, when we try to `make` this program, that we didn't include a missing header file.
   * We can also run `help50 make buggy0`, which will tell us, at the end, that we should `#include <stdio.h>`, which contains `printf`.
   * We do that, and see another error, and realize we're missing a semicolon at the end of our line.
+This is called a syntax error.
 * Let's look at another program:
   ```c
   #include <stdio.h>